rjtanner/sciserver_cookbooks/xmm/analysis-xmm-dealing-with-pile-up.md

 <center><img src="_files/ring2_pile_up.png"/></center>

 The data now closely matches the model and pile-up has been sucsessfully minimized.
-The final filtered event list, `ring_selection2_event_list.fits`, can now be used to extract a spectrum as shown in [Part 2 tutorial](./analysis-xmm-ABC-guide-ch6-p2.ipynb) on filtering and extracting a spectrum.
+The final filtered event list, `ring_selection2_event_list.fits`, can now be used to extract a spectrum as shown in [ABC Guide Chapter 6, Part 2 tutorial](./analysis-xmm-ABC-guide-ch6-p2.md) on filtering and extracting a spectrum.